 - Biomedical and Interactive Graphics

-- Sponsors to submit their sponsorship details: June 15 2021
+- Deadline for Sponsors to submit sponsorship details: June 15 2021

 Submit Your Abstract

 Those interested in participating should submit their abstract using the Google Form.
 The abstract should highlight your research problem, methodology and experimental findings in at most 300 words.
-Once the review panel accepts the abstract, you can submit the poster through email by sending the link to the poster or an attachment.
+Once the review panel accepts the abstract, participants will receive further guidelines for poster submission and presentation.

 Ian McQuillan is a Professor in the Department of Computer Science, and is the Graduate Chair of Computer Science.
 His main areas of research include natural computing, biological modelling and bioinformatics, formal language and automata theory, and theoretical computer science.
 He primarily teaches courses in bioinformatics and in theoretical computer science.